Coroutines¶

 async APIs in a way that resembles a synchronous code flow.
 However, using

-coroutines internally in some API means you have to return a Generator
+coroutines internally in some API means you have to return a Generator or

 promise as a return value, so the calling side needs to know how to handle an